Weekly Outline for June 8 - end of school!

 Write - Questions- Think and write about “Dirk the Protector”, the interview with Gary Paulsen, and your own connections.

 Thank you to all students and their families for acting as a team during this very challenging transition to Learning from Home.
-We look forward to getting back to class, and hope our resources will help everyone to feel successful and supported.
+We look forward to getting back to school, and hope our resources will help everyone to feel successful and supported.